Meet the Vendors: Doña Rosa, Master Tlacoyo-Maker

 You can try Doña Rosa’s tlacoyos on our Gourmet San Juan Market + Street Food Tour, which is offered daily.
 You’ll not only try our favorite items at her stand, but we’ll show you our favorite picks in the neighborhood, and we’ll introduce you to the vendors we’ve been consistently visiting for almost 10 years.

 If you’d like to go yourself, she’s located on Calle López near the corner of Delicias in the Centro Histórico.
 She’s there daily starting around noon, until food runs out around 5pm.
 Our top picks are the fava bean tlacoyo, gordita de chicharrón, cheese quesadilla with mushrooms.

 Fernando Ballesteros is a culinary guide with Eat Mexico.
-Book your tour with Eat Mexico today!
+Learn more about our Mexico City food tours!